 - Contain negative word of mouth

 A delighted customer will tell 10 people about their delightful experience, but detractors will tell a lot more.
 Detractors after churning and before churning will spread bad word of mouth affecting your brand’s reputation.
-As per a recent study, 75% of customers said they shared negative feedback or experience as opposed to 42% of customers who shared positive experiences.
+As per a recent study, 75% of customers said they shared bad customer experience feedback or experience as opposed to 42% of customers who shared positive experiences.

 - Detractors affect your sales and revenue